-As described below, we have outstanding fixed rate notes payable to Ten-Sixty Asset Management LLC and Milbank Winthrop & Co. related to the Ten-Sixty Asset Management LLC and Milbank Winthrop & Co. acquisitions, and variable rate notes issued to former principals to redeem units held by them under which we exercised our call right upon their termination.
-Furthermore, we have an outstanding balance on our revolving credit facility.
+As described below, we have outstanding fixed rate notes payable to Ten-Sixty and Milbank related to the Ten-Sixty and Milbank acquisitions, and variable rate notes issued to former principals to redeem units held by them under which we exercised our call right upon their termination.
+Furthermore, we have an outstanding balance of \$3.0 million on our revolving credit facility.

-As of September 30, 2013, the aggregate principal amount of the Ten-Sixty Asset Management LLC promissory note is approximately \$1.4 million which is payable in one installment of \$0.2 million on December 31, 2013 and then quarterly installments from June 30, 2014 through March 31, 2017 of \$0.1 million each.
+The aggregate principal amount of the note related to the Ten-Sixty acquisition is payable in quarterly installments from June 30, 2014 through March 31, 2017 of \$0.1 million each.

+As of March 31, 2014, \$1.1 million remained outstanding on the note payable related to the Ten-Sixty acquisition.
 The principal amount outstanding under this note bears interest at the rate of 5% per annum.
-Accrued but unpaid interest on the notes payable related to the Ten-Sixty Asset Management LLC acquisition was approximately \$26 thousand as of September 30, 2013.
+Accrued but unpaid interest on the notes payable related to the Ten-Sixty acquisition was approximately \$14 thousand as of March 31, 2014.